torognes/vsearch/README.md

 or you could send an email to [torognes@ifi.uio.no](mailto:torognes@ifi.uio.no?subject=bug_in_vsearch).

+## Limitations

+* VSEARCH cannot currently align very long sequences (on the order of 20 000 bp) unless you have extreme amounts of memory installed.
+This is because VSEARCH saves the entire direction matrix during alignment and it takes 8 bytes times the longest query sequence times the longest target sequence per thread.
+In the future a less memory demanding alignment procedure should be implemented.

 ## Future work

 Some issues to work on:

 * testing and debugging
 * performance evaluation
+* alignment of very long sequences where the direction matrix wont fit in memory
 * intra-sequence SIMD parallelization (using the striped approach (Farrar 2007) or the plain vertical approach (Rognes & Seeberg 2000))